-Q: What can one expect during this upcoming exhibition in November?
+What can one expect during this upcoming exhibition in November?

 But after the artist talk, works can be taken home that are sold.
 That is the nature of the pop up to sell and take home that day.
 I hope that as many people can see the series in its entirety before works start to disappear.

 What role does the artist have in society?

 A great work of art can move you in so many ways.
 The artist is a spark that keeps the world moving.

 Visit the Delaplaine for a one-day-only show featuring the art of Taurean Washington!
 The artist’s acrylic on canvas artwork is an eclectic mix of modern and contemporary art.
 Many pieces feature “sampling” from hip hop music.
 His artwork is set against a background of audio instrumentals, providing a soundtrack for the show.
 See you there!